Leslie Park

 Bicentennial Basketball Court Mural Project

-Leslie Park is one of two locations (along with Bicentennial Park, formerly Southeast Area Park) that will feature a unique Ann Arbor Bicentennial mural on its basketball court beginning in 2024, as the city is celebrating its bicentennial.
+Leslie Park is one of two locations (along with Bicentennial Park, formerly known as Southeast Area Park) that will feature a unique Ann Arbor Bicentennial mural on its basketball court beginning in 2024, as the city is celebrating its bicentennial.
 Learn more!

 Food Forest Project: Video captures feedback from online meeting